More space and room to scratch

 - A continuous moving belt captures and removes faecal matter for hygiene and welfare.

 New Zealand Welfare science

-As part of an extensive review of colonies previous to their adoption in the new Code of Welfare, a New Zealand-based study by the EPF, in conjunction with leading animal welfare experts from Bristol University and the Ministry for Primary Industries (previously known as MAF), evaluated the welfare and health implications of colonies with positive results.
+As part of an extensive review of colony cage systems before their adoption in the 2012 Code of Welfare, a New Zealand-based study by the EPF, in conjunction with leading animal welfare experts from Bristol University and the Ministry for Primary Industries (previously known as MAF), evaluated the welfare and health implications of colonies with positive results.
 Overall, the research showed: